-- 33. It is pertinent to state that irrespective of delinking the pay channels of one broadcaster from that of the other broadcaster and reconstituting the whole bouquet so as to provide the pay channels of only broadcaster, no fair solution to the whole issue could be achieved. - 34.
-That even in the case of a reconstituted bouquet where all channels belong to only one broadcaster, the broadcaster will have the undue advantage to club the 'lower value channels' belonging to itself alongwith the popular ones.
+- 42. It is pertinent to state that irrespective of delinking the pay channels of one broadcaster from that of the other broadcaster and reconstituting the whole bouquet so as to provide the pay channels of only broadcaster, no fair solution to the whole issue could be achieved. - 43.
+That even in the case of a reconstituted bouquet where all channels belong to only one broadcaster, the broadcaster will have the leverage to club the 'lower value channels' belonging to itself alongwith the popular ones. - 44.
+The MSOs/LCOs in such an event would again be compelled to purchase the lower value channels else they shall be denied of the popular pay channels of the broadcaster. - 45.
+That thereby, the anti-competitive practice of 'tying-in' the lower value channels with the popular ones shall remain prevalent even if the bouquets offered by the aggregators at present are reconstituted and bouquets having the channels of a single broadcaster are offered. - 46.
+Therefore, to remedy the situation it is inevitable that the offering of bouquets of pay channels is disallowed and it be made mandatory for the broadcasters to offer pay channels only on 'a-la-carte basis' or only individual broadcasters channels in bouquet, which should have their driving channel in all bouquet formed by him E.g if a hotel serves different types of thalis, the variants can be in form number of vegetable or type of vegetable but all thalis content with roti/bread/puri. - 47.
+Further events or sports channel should not be allowed to divide the same content in 2 or 3 different channel, thus putting burden on the consumers to buy all channels e.g cricket single series spit in to different channels, where in test match was shown on 1 channel and same series one day on other channel.

-- 35. The MSOs/LCOs in such an event would again be compelled to purchase the lower value channels else they shall be denied of the popular pay channels of the broadcaster. - 36.
-That thereby, the anti-competitive practice of 'tying-in' the lower value channels with the popular ones shall remain prevalent even if the bouquets offered by the aggregators at present are reconstituted and bouquets having the channels of a single broadcaster are offered. - 37.
-Therefore, to remedy the situation it is inevitable that the offering of bouquets of pay channels is disallowed and it be made mandatory for the broadcasters to offer pay channels only on 'a-la-carte basis'. - 38.
-Further, in order to ensure that the broadcasters are restrained from demanding unreasonably exorbitant charges for the pay channels offered on a-la-carte basis, an 'upper ceiling limit per end-subscriber/consumer' be prescribed as had been prescribed during the erstwhile CAS regime under Clause 6 of the Telecommunication (Broadcasting and Cable) Services (Third) (CAS Areas) Tariff Order, 2006 (6 of 2006). - 39.
+- 48. Further, in order to ensure that the broadcasters are restrained from demanding unreasonably exorbitant charges for the pay channels offered on a-la-carte basis, an 'upper ceiling limit per end-subscriber/consumer' be prescribed as had been prescribed during the erstwhile CAS regime under Clause 6 of the Telecommunication (Broadcasting and Cable) Services (Third) (CAS Areas) Tariff Order, 2006 (6 of 2006). - 49.
 The broadcasters be allowed to price a particular pay channel within the prescribed upper ceiling limit and, if there are two channels offered by the broadcaster belonging to the same genre then both the channels be priced equally.